tektoncd/pipeline/docs/taskruns.md

 This might result in the `Pod` including each affected `Sidecar` with a retry count of 1 and a different container image than expected.

-However, this behaviour can be overridden by the `ForceTerminationDisabled` flag in each `Sidecar` definition.
+However, this behaviour can be overridden by the `waitForTermination` flag in each `Sidecar` definition.

 If you set this flag to `true` for a given `Sidecar`, Tekton would not attempt to